Rachael Kantaris

 3. Push forward your creative ideas through a new medium

-4. Experience using a professional etching press as well as learn techniques that can be applied back at home.
+4. Gain experience using a professional etching press as well as learn techniques that can be applied back at home.

 5. Have a fun and productive few days guided by an experienced painter and printmaker